József Balogh (mathematician): Education and career

 Balogh's research deals with extremal and probabilistic combinatorics (especially graph theory) and bootstrap percolation.
 The latter models the spread of an infection on a d-dimensional grid, whereby nodes are infected in each time step in which at least r neighbors have already been infected.
 It is based on a randomly chosen starting structure and Bollobás, Balogh, Hugo Duminil-Copin and Robert Morris proved an asymptotic (for large grids) formula for the threshold probability that the whole grid is infected, depending on d and r.
 He had previously treated the three-dimensional case with r = 3 with Bollobás and Morris.

 Recognition

-In 2007 he received an NSF Career Grant.
+In 2007, he received an NSF Career Grant.
 In 2013/14 and 2020 he was a Simons Fellow, in 2013/14 Marie Curie Fellow.
 In 2016 he received the George Pólya Prize in combinatorics with Robert Morris and Wojciech Samotij.
 In 2018 Balogh was an invited speaker at the International Congress of Mathematicians in Rio de Janeiro.

 He was named to the 2023 class of Fellows of the American Mathematical Society, "for contributions to extremal combinatorics, probability and additive number theory, and for graduate mentoring".
+In 2024 he was awarded the Leroy P. Steele Prize for Seminal Contribution to Research jointly with Robert Morris and Wojciech Samotij.